corda/corda/docs/source/hello-world-flow.rst

 Flow outline
 ------------
-Our flow needs to take the following steps for a borrower to issue a new IOU onto the ledger:
+Our flow needs to take the following steps for a lender to issue a new IOU onto the ledger:

-  1. Create a valid transaction proposal for the creation of a new IOU
+  1. Create a transaction proposal for the creation of a new IOU on ledger
-  2. Verify the transaction
-  3. Sign the transaction ourselves
+  2. Sign the transaction proposal
-  4. Record the transaction in our vault
+  3. Record the transaction
-  5. Send the transaction to the IOU's lender so that they can record it too
+  4. Send the transaction to the IOU's borrower so that they can record it too

 Subflows
 ^^^^^^^^
-Although our flow requirements look complex, we can delegate to existing flows to handle many of these tasks.
+Tasks like recording a transaction or sending a transaction to a counterparty are common tasks in Corda.
+Instead of forcing each developer to reimplement this logic, we can invoke existing flows to handle these tasks.
 A flow that is invoked within the context of a larger flow to handle a repeatable task is called a *subflow*.

-In our initiator flow, we can automate steps 4 and 5 using ``FinalityFlow``.
+In our case, we can automate steps 3 and 4 of the initiator's flow using ``FinalityFlow``.

 All we need to do is write the steps to handle the creation and signing of the proposed transaction.

 FlowLogic
 ---------
-Flows are implemented as ``FlowLogic`` subclasses.
+Flows must subclass ``FlowLogic``.
 You define the steps taken by the flow by overriding ``FlowLogic.call``.

 We'll write our flow in either ``TemplateFlow.java`` or ``App.kt``.
 Delete both the existing flows in the template, and replace them with the following: